datenanfragen/website/content/en/blog/sample-letter-gdpr-rectification-request/index.md

 ## Isn't there an easier way?

 The idea behind Datenanfragen.de is to make it as easy as possible for you to exercise your rights regarding data protection.
 Therefore we have developed a [generator](/generator), with which you can create requests like this automatically.
 We invite you to give it a try.

+---

+**Updates:**

+We have made the following changes to this sample letter since the initial publication:

+* [April 11, 2020](https://github.com/datenanfragen/data/pull/562/commits/7bbcff8144a743adf90e3ec29bddc8626156e829#diff-8ffcdb3fe2a0fb689b1a52eb5368df26): Explicitly mention the right to completion in addition to rectification.
+Only use the official term 'recipient' instead of 'third party'.
+More consistent style between [all templates]({{< ref "sample-letters" >}}).
+(Thanks, Andreas!)